etn-ccis/blui-angular-component-library/react/docs/UserMenu.md

 # UserMenu
 The `UserMenu` is an Avatar that opens a Menu when clicked.
-The `UserMenu` typically appears in a corner of an application and indicates who is logged in.
+It is typically used in the top-right corner of an application and indicates who is logged in.

-The Avatar that appears in the UserMenu can appear as text, icon, or image.

-The Menu that opens when the Avatar is clicked can be populated by passing in the `menuGroups` prop, or by providing a child node.
+The Menu can be populated via the `menuGroups` prop, or can be entirely customized by supplying your own `Menu`.
-If a child node is passed to the UserMenu, the content will render inside a Menu.

 ## Usage
 ```
 import { UserMenu } from '@pxblue/react-components';
-import { Avatar } from '@material-ui/core';
+import { Avatar, Menu } from '@material-ui/core';
 import {Email, Settings} from "@material-ui/icons";
 import SendIcon from '@material-ui/icons/Send';

 const avatar = <Avatar><SendIcon/></Avatar>;
+...
+/* Using menuGroups prop */
 <UserMenu avatar={avatar} menuGroups={[
     {
        items: [